Take advantage of your proximity to explore two World Heritage sites

 This morning we visit the fine mausoleum of the emperor Minh Mang, whose structures were built along a network of lakes.
 We then drive to the elaborate Khai Dinh Mausoleum, whose architecture contains elements of eastern art and western design.
 We continue to Thien Mu pagoda, Hue’s best-preserved religious monument, with a seven-story tower situated along the river.
 Lunch is included at a local restaurant.
 The afternoon is free to explore.
 This evening, we have dinner at a fine restaurant, with cuisines in the distinctive Central Vietnamese style.
 (B,L,D)

 We take a morning flight to Hanoi, where we check in to the Sofitel Metropole Hotel, recently chosen as one of Asia’s top three city hotels by Travel+Leisure readers.
 In the late afternoon, we tour Hanoi’s old quarter by “cyclo” to see its colorful streets, shops and markets, many selling the same wares they’ve sold for hundreds of years.
-We’ll also take in a performance of water puppetry, a distinctive northern Vietnamese folk art.
-Dinner this evening is on your own, with the chance for you to choose among local restaurants.
-(B,L)
+Later, enjoy dinner at a local restaurant.
+(B,L, D)

-After breakfast, we drive to the Vietnamese coast for our overnight sail on Halong Bay.
-As a special convenience, we've arranged for you to keep your hotel room in Hanoi, so you don't have to pack and unpack.
-At Halong Bay, we board the outstanding Halong Jasmine, built in the style of a junk, for an overnight sail on the bay.
-As we sail, we’ll see the dramatic limestone peaks for which the region is famous.
-We’ll cruise among them and have a chance to enjoy the myriad formations.
-In the afternoon we’ll take a short trek to a nearby summit for a panoramic view of the bay, or sunbathe on the deck.
+After breakfast, we drive to the Vietnamese coast for our overnight sail on Lan Ha Bay, on the southern border of Halong Bay.
+As a special convenience, we’ve arranged for you to keep your hotel room in Hanoi, so you don’t have to pack and unpack.
+At Lan Ha Bay, we board the outstanding Ginger, built in the style of a junk, for an overnight sail on the bay.
+As we sail, see the dramatic limestone peaks for which the Halong Bay area is famous.
+Cruise among them and have a chance to enjoy the myriad formations.
+In the afternoon we’ll take a short journey to a nearby village to meet with locals and learn about their lifestyle.
 We spend the night aboard ship.
 (B,L,D)

-Wake up early to catch sunrise on Halong Bay, with more time to take in the extraordinary landscapes.
+Wake up early to catch sunrise on Lan Ha Bay, with more time to take in the extraordinary landscapes, before exploring via kayak or swimming.
 We’ll have a late breakfast on board, then disembark and drive back to Hanoi, returning to our rooms at the Sofitel Metropole Hotel.
-If time permits, you may want to stroll to nearby Hoan Kiem Lake.
-Our farewell dinner will be at a fine local restaurant.
-(B,D)
+Pay a visit to the outstanding Vietnamese Museum of Ethology this afternoon where you’ll have ample time to learn about the wide variety of cultures found throughout Vietnam and explore examples of some of their tribal homes.
+Dinner is at your leisure this evening.
+(B)

 Extension Cost Per Person

-Accommodations as shown in the itinerary, or similar; meals as shown in the itinerary, local flights Saigon/Da Nang and Hue/Hanoi, tips to local guides, to porters and to waiters for included meals, airport departure transfer.
+Accommodations as shown in the itinerary, or similar; meals as shown in the itinerary, local flight Da Nang/Hanoi, tips to local guides, to porters and to waiters for included meals, airport departure transfer.

 Tips to waiters for meals that are not included, items of a personal nature such as laundry, Internet access and alcoholic beverages.